ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing

-Otherwise, the MMIO pointer points to the first read in the group, and the BB pointer points to its BB.
-The DSE maintains the two pointers of each state as follows.
-Each successor of a state upon a branch is mapped to a BB in the trace with the same BB address and IRQ context.
-It is mapped to the first such BB after the location pointed to by the state's BB pointer.
-Then, its BB pointer points to that BB ($\infty$ if there is no such BB).
-Each MMIO access in a state, when executed by the DSE, is mapped to one in the trace with the same MMIO register, PC value, and IRQ context.
-It is mapped to the first such MMIO access after the location pointed to by the state's MMIO pointer (and BB pointer if not $\infty$).
-Then, the state's MMIO pointer is updated to that MMIO access.
+Otherwise, the MMIO pointer references the earliest read in $G$, and the BB pointer references the corresponding BB.

+As the DSE proceeds, each successor state created by a branch is mapped to the first BB in the trace with the same BB address and IRQ type that follows the BB referenced by its predecessor's BB pointer.
+The successor's BB pointer is updated to reference this BB, or $\infty$ if no match exists.
+Similarly, each MMIO access executed at a symbolic state is mapped to the first MMIO access in the trace with the same MMIO register, PC value, and IRQ type that follows the MMIO access referenced by the state's MMIO pointer.
+If the state's BB pointer is not $\infty$, the matching MMIO access must also follow the referenced BB.
+The state's MMIO pointer is updated to reference this access.